uddish/HINT/README.md

 AN APP THAT UNDERSTANDS YOU BETTER THAN YOU UNDERSTAND YOURSELF

-OPEN SOURCE USE - Android, Tensor Flow.
+OPEN SOURCE USE - Android, Tensor Flow, TF LEARN (Tensor Flow Deep Learning Library).

 SCREENSHOTS